Make props and decorate fixtures and panels for visual merchandising displays

 Core ideas you must understand for this topic

-• Customer service: Understanding how to greet customers, identify their needs, and handle complaints professionally.
+• Customer service: Understanding how to greet customers, identify their needs, and handle complaints effectively to ensure a positive shopping experience.

-• Health and safety: Applying regulations like the Health and Safety at Work Act 1974, including manual handling and fire safety.
+• Health and safety: Complying with regulations such as the Health and Safety at Work Act 1974, including manual handling, fire safety, and maintaining a clean environment.

 Learning Objectives